Apply for BioGEM Today

 2. Tell us about a time when you felt particularly excited about science.
 What was the occasion, what happened that sparked your interest, and what was your reaction?

-3. Discuss a BioGEM project that interests you.
-Alternatively, identify one or more faculty member(s) at KU whose research aligns with your interests*.
+3. Identify one or more faculty member(s) at KU whose research aligns with your interests*.

 4. Describe an obstacle or challenge you have had to overcome (academic or personal) and what you learned from it.